Intermesh/groupoffice7-docs/docs/01_REST_API/00_Installation.md

 	It should output that all is OK ;).
 It doesn't look pretty but it's not meant to be because it's just an API.

-8. Open /index.php/system/install to install the database.
+9. Open /index.php/system/install to install the database.

-9. Now you can login
+10. Now you can login (See the docs on how to do it with POSTMan or install the web client).

 	The default login is: